Accommodations for Employees with Disabilities Policy

 - Prohibition of Retaliation: No person shall be subject to discharge, suspension, discipline, harassment, or any form of discrimination for having utilized or assisted in the utilization of the process for requesting an accommodation.

-- Procedures Relating to Harassment/Discrimination Based on a Disability: If the individual feels as though they are being harassed or discriminated against by a member of the College community, the individual may file a complaint under the Harassment and Discrimination Policy.
+- Procedures Relating to Harassment/Discrimination Based on a Disability: If the individual feels as though they are being harassed or discriminated against by a member of the University community, the individual may file a complaint under the Harassment and Discrimination Policy.
 This complaint must be in writing, specific as to the allegations, as well as provide a statement for such relief.